magentabusiness/magentabusiness.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 Chart widgets allow you to display time series data with customizable line charts and bar charts.

 To add the chart widget we need to select it from the widget library.
 Chart widget displays multiple historical values of the same data key ("temperature" in our case).
 We should also configure the time window to use the chart widget.

+{% include images-gallery.html imageCollection="step33" showListImageTitles="true" %}

+Congratulations!
+You have added the chart widget.
+Now you are able to send a new telemetry reading, and it will immediately appear in the chart.

+You can also adjust the time interval for displaying data in the widget, change the aggregation function, and specify the grouping interval.
+To do this, open the [Time window](/docs/{{docsPrefix}}user-guide/dashboards/#time-window){:target="_blank"} and make the necessary adjustments.
+Update the time window settings by clicking the "Update" button.

+{% include images-gallery.html imageCollection="step33_2" %}

+### Step 3.4 Add an Alarms table widget

+The alarms table widget displays alarms related to the specified entity in the certain time window.
+Alarm widget is configured by specifying an entity as the alarm source, and the corresponding alarm fields.

 {% include images-gallery.html imageCollection="step34" showListImageTitles="true" %}

 Now it&#39;s time to configure alarm rules and raise some alarms.

 > **Note:** in this documentation, we are using a single device as a data source for the widgets.
 To use dynamic entities (for example, devices of a certain type or related to a certain asset) as data source, you should use the alias.
 Alias is a reference to a single entity or a group of entities that are used in the widgets.
 You may learn more [about different aliases here](/docs/{{docsPrefix}}user-guide/ui/aliases/){:target="_blank"}.

 ## Step 4.
 Configure alarm rules

 We&#39;ll use the [alarm rules](/docs/{{docsPrefix}}user-guide/device-profiles/#alarm-rules){:target="_blank"} feature to define a rule that triggers an alarm when the temperature exceeds 25 °C.
 Alarm rules are configured in the [device profile](/docs/{{docsPrefix}}user-guide/device-profiles/){:target="_blank"} used by the target device.

 In our example, "My new device" uses the "default" device profile.
 While it&#39;s best practice to create separate profiles for each device type, we&#39;ll skip that step here for simplicity.